Streamline the Customer Experience With Online Identity Verification

 Reduce risk by leveraging online identity verification and alternative data

-Loan origination systems that incorporate additional data sources into the identity verification process can significantly improve both security and customer experience for banks and lenders.
+Identity verification and loan origination systems that incorporate additional data sources into the identity verification process can significantly improve both security and customer experience for banks and lenders.
 By offering a solution that allows the end user to digitally connect their utility account for verification, software providers can offer an uninterrupted online experience.
 Leveraging alternative data also enables banks and lenders to reduce risk and expand their customer base.

 Interested in learning more about the latest alternative data innovations?
 Join us at our virtual event: Driving Growth in Financial Services with Consumer-Permissioned Utility Data.